ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

     * Hammer:(Umbrella in a downtrend)
     * Hanging man:(Umbrella in an uptrend)

-Feature: long lower shadow that is atleast twice the real body's size.
+Feature: long lower shadow that is at least twice the real body's size.
 Negligible upper shadow

 #### Psychology for the hammer